 WiFi Location Services

 The most common enabler of indoor location positioning is WiFi signals.
-Using measured intensity of received signal strength from a wireless access point, distance can be calculated based on a calibrated value.
+Using the measured intensity of received signal strength from a wireless access point, distance can be calculated based on a calibrated value.
 A minimum of three access points must be in range to determine a single location.

 With just one access point, the devices location could theoretically be on any point on a circumference where radius is equal to a calculated distance based on signal strength.
 With two access points, a devices location could be one of two spots: the intersections of the circumferences of two access points.
 When three access points are in range, there is only one possible location; the intersection of three circumferences as illustrated in the diagram below.